-Qwa3 - Till (Wolf Creek or Alburnett formations) Generally 10 to 35 m of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett Formations with or without a thin loess mantle (Peoria Formation-less than 2 meters) and intervening clayey Farmdale/ Sangamon Geosol.
+Qwa3 - Till (Wolf Creek or Alburnett Formations) Generally 10 to 35 m (33-115 ft) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations with or without a thin loess mantle (Peoria Formation-less than 2 m) and intervening clayey Farmdale/ Sangamon Geosol.
 This mapping unit encompasses narrowly dissected interfluves and side slopes, and side valley slopes.
 Drainage is variable from well drained to poorly drained.
+This unit is shown only in the cross section.